-'''

-class globus_sdk.ClientCredentialsAuthorizer(confidential_client, scopes, access_token=None, expires_at=None,

-on_refresh=None)

-Bases: globus_sdk.authorizers.renewing.RenewingAuthorizer

-'''
+class globus_sdk.
+ClientCredentialsAuthorizer (confidential_client , scopes, access_token=None, expires_at= None, on_refresh=None) Bases: globus_sdk.authorizers.renewing.RenewingAuthorizer any client that inherits from BaseClient should be able to use a ClientCredentialsAuthorizer to act as the client itself.

 Implementation of a RenewingAuthorizer that renews confidential app client Access Tokens using a ConfidentialAppAuthClient and a set of scopes to fetch a new Access Token when the old one expires.
 Example usage looks something like this: